Australian casino firm Crown buys one-fifth of luxury restaurant chain Nobu

-SYDNEY (Reuters) - Australian casino company Crown Resorts Ltd (CWN.AX) said it has bought a one-fifth stake in Nobu, valuing the high-end restaurant and hotel chain part-owned by movie star Robert De Niro at half a billion dollars.
+SYDNEY, Oct 29 (Reuters) - Australian casino company Crown Resorts Ltd said it has bought a one-fifth stake in Nobu, valuing the high-end restaurant and hotel chain part-owned by movie star Robert De Niro at half a billion dollars.

 Nobu, famed for its Japanese-Peruvian fusion cuisine, has grown from a single Los Angeles restaurant to a global chain of 32 restaurants, including three in Crown-owned resorts.
 It also has nine hotels, including some under construction, according to its website.